Xaconi/ganalytics-dashboard/README.md

+# WORK IN PROGESS

 ## Google Analytics Dashboard

-IN PROGESS - Useful tool for a multi-website analytics agency.
-WIth this tool you can control the Analytics from a bunch of websites and compare the data from the day before, the week before and the month before.
+Useful tool for a multi-website analytics agency.
+With this tool you can control the Analytics from a bunch of websites and compare the data from the day before, the week before and the month before.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).